ashwindumane/AI-Powered-Resume-Application-Tracking-System-ATS-Using-Google-Gemini-Pro-and-LLMs/README.md

 Many resumes are rejected by Applicant Tracking Systems (ATS) due to keyword mismatches and formatting issues.

 ## Solution:
-Our AI-powered Resume ATS helps you optimize your resume for maximum impact & improving your chances of getting noticed by recruiters.
+Our AI-powered Resume ATS helps you optimize your resume for maximum impact & improving your chances of getting noticed by recruiters.Elevate Your Job Search With our AI-powered ATS(Application Tracking System), you can increase your chances of getting noticed by recruiters and landing your dream job 🚀💥

 ## Key Features:

--**Intelligent Resume Analysis**:
+**1.Intelligent Resume Analysis:**
 Extracts key information from your resume.
 Identifies missing keywords and suggests improvements.
 Compares your resume to job descriptions for a better match.

--**Personalized Feedback:**
+**2.Personalized Feedback:**
 -Receives tailored advice on how to enhance your resume's effectiveness.
 -Identifies strengths and weaknesses in your resume.

--**User-Friendly Interface:**
+**3.User-Friendly Interface:**
 -Easy-to-use platform with a clear and intuitive design.
 -Upload your resume and job description for quick analysis.

 ## How It Works:

--**1.Upload Your Resume:**
+**1.Upload Your Resume:**
 -Simply upload your resume in PDF format.
--**2.Enter Job Description:**
+**2.Enter Job Description:**
 -Paste the job description you're targeting.
--**3.Get Instant Insights:**
+**3.Get Instant Insights:**
 -Receive a detailed analysis of your resume, including:
 -Match score with the job description.
 -Missing keywords to add.
 -Suggestions for improvement.

-## Elevate Your Job Search With our AI-powered ATS(Application Tracking System), you can increase your chances of getting noticed by recruiters and landing your dream job 🚀💥

 ## Architectural Diagram :
 ![architectural diagram](https://github.com/user-attachments/assets/fa04a229-68f0-4065-80d6-f6d46892a646)